Yale Daily News

 On Feb.
 10, Guttentag published the Immigration Policy Tracking Project, a compilation of immigration policy changes that occurred under the Trump administration.
 Nearly 40 YLS students and 30 Stanford Law students assisted in researching for the project.

 During his first several months in office, former President Donald Trump began fulfilling his campaign promise of upending the U.S. immigration system by signing executive orders, issuing presidential memoranda and rescinding former President Barack Obama’s administration policies.
 In all, the Trump administration changed over 1,000 policies related to immigration.
 As this was happening, Guttentag, an expert in immigration law who founded the ACLU’s Immigrants’ Rights Project, came up with a research project idea: he wanted to compile, in one place, all the Trump administration’s changes to immigration policy.
+In addition, you may have to look into the i130 petition for alien relative if you have any foreign relatives that wish to live with you in the US.

 “It appeared, after I checked with colleagues and others in the field, that no one was systematically tracking everything that the Trump administration was announcing and doing,” Guttentag said.